dodzii/dodzii/README.md

 ## What I'm working on now? 🚀
 Since February 2025, I've been working as a software engineer at Zapire LLC, where I contribute to various projects and initiatives.
 You can also check out [Knowlio](https://knowlio.app).
-Currently, I am working on my bachelor thesis titled "Investigating Cybersecurity Attacks on Autonomous Vehicles Using BeamNG and Siemens Innexis Virtual System," in collaboration with Siemens and BeamNG.
+Currently, I am working on my bachelor thesis titled "Investigating Cybersecurity Attacks on Autonomous Vehicles Using BeamNG and Siemens Innexis Virtual System" in collaboration with Siemens and BeamNG.

 ## GUC Projects 👨🏻‍🎓